Abhisinghrulz/DS/src/main/java/kubernetes/Kubernetes.md

 **The kubelet** is a service agent which controls and maintains group pf pods by checking pod specification using Kubernetes.

-Secrets are sensitive information like login credentials of the user.
+**Secrets** are sensitive information like login credentials of the user.

+**Service.yaml**
+An abstract way to expose an application running on a set of Pods as a network service.

+A **Deployment** provides declarative updates for Pods and ReplicaSets.

+Helm is our package manager for Kubernetes

+Tiller is the service that actually communicates with the Kubernetes API to manage our Helm packages.